simonvetter/modbus/README.md

 devices using native Go types.

 Both client and server components are available.

+The client supports the following modes:
+- modbus RTU (serial, over both RS-232 and RS-485),
+- modbus TCP (a.k.a.
+MBAP),
+- modbus TCP over TLS (a.k.a.
+MBAPS),
-The client can be used over both TCP and RTU (serial), and supports an RTU over TCP mode to allow the use of remote serial ports or cheap TCP to serial bridges.
+- modbus RTU over TCP (RTU tunneled in TCP for use with e.g. remote serial ports or cheap TCP to serial bridges).

 The server is TCP-only for now.